pcaston/OpenPeerPower.github.io/source/_docs/backend/updater.markdown

 Starting with 0.31 the [updater component](/integrations/updater/) sends an optional report about Open Peer Power instance.

-If you want to opt-in to include integration information, add `include_used_components` to your configuration.
-This will allow the Open Peer Power developers to focus development efforts on the most popular components.

 {% highlight yaml %}
 updater:
   include_used_components: true